Step 7: Setting up a Database

 db: type: postgresql:13 disk: 1024 size: S

-db service is a PostgreSQL database at version 11 (like for Docker)
+db service is a PostgreSQL database (same version as for Docker) that

 We also need to “link” the DB to the application container, which is described